 This is a Letter to the Editor of Physics Today from during the Cold War, March of 1982.
-Background as a letter from another subscriber urging preemptive surrender to the USSR, which Petr Beckmann, on the Reason Board at the time, believed was the real purpose of all such defeatist whimpering.
-At that time I was a dues-paying member of John Hospers’ Libertarian Defense Caucus, not the regular LP.
+Background was a letter from another subscriber urging preemptive surrender to the USSR, which Petr Beckmann, on the Reason Magazine Board at the time, believed was the real purpose of all such defeatist whimpering.
+I was at the time a dues-paying member of John Hospers’ Libertarian Defense Caucus, not the regular Libertarian Party.
 Here’s the letter:

 I’ve enjoyed reading the articles and letters addressing the topic of nuclear weapons in recent issues.
 There is, however, one point which has been conveniently ignored by both sides during the debate: the difference between the philosophic bases upon which the Soviet and American governments are based.

 Capitalism is rooted in individualism, and is retaliatory in nature, as can be seen in our code of laws.
 Socialism is altruism applied to government; its collectivist and egalitarian aspects can be traced to that basic premise.
 All socialist states, whether communo-fascist or redistributionist, depend on the initiation of force to achieve their goals.
 This basic difference is generally omitted in the course of “scenario building,” and the result is that the conflict is viewed as though both nuclear powers had similar goals.

 During the second World War, no American strategist would have considered the extermination of the Jews as a tactic and many were surprised when Germany’s National Socialist government embarked on that very program.
 Today we tend to think that the Soviet Socialist government would not target civilians because we ourselves see no strategic benefit in such a course.
 The fact is that we have different goals and different philosophies.
 The possibility that the Soviet state might regard us as the National Socialist state regarded the Jews cannot be dismissed by any who have compared the original documents on which those systems were built.